Honors Program

 - Work and communicate with others in solving problems.

-In their first semester of the freshmen year, students take a unique gateway course, HONS 300 “Four Trials”, in which they study several trials of great world-historical significance.
+In their first semester of the freshmen year, students take a unique gateway course first, HONS 300 “Four Trials”, in which they study several trials of great world-historical significance.
 The course introduces students to key developments in philosophy, history, science, and modern secular politics, while also providing an introduction to methods of textual analysis, critical thinking, theoretical reflection, and cogent writing that are the very fundamentals that the program seeks to develop.

 In their first and second semesters, students also take two composition courses specially designed for the program.
 These are small classes, capped at 15 students per section.